dyllandry/white-horse-masonry-services/seo-checklist.md

 Added title to home page "White Horse Masonry Services"
 ## Use the "description" meta tag
 Added description meta tag "Master stonemasons in Toronto, Canada, with specialization in turn-key construction and expertise in a variety of materials and aesthetics."
+## Use heading tags to emphasize important text
+Restructured headers to compose complete headers.